yodrew/darkroomretreat/manuscript/darkness.md

 ### instant {#instant}

 Staple this one together in a few minutes.
 It's the mask above with no seals.
-It blocks 95% of light and lets me nap.
-Here's a photo:
+It blocks 95% of light and lets me sleep in and nap.
+Ch-ch-ch-check it out:

 ![photo: sleeping mask, instant](images/sleeping-mask-instant.jpg)